ClickTrap-Media/gatsby-plugin-google-fonts-gdpr/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to gatsby-plugin-klaro - but to keep everything organized, we need some guidelines and standards that apply to the project.
+Thank you for your interest in contributing to gatsby-plugin-klaro-google-fonts - but to keep everything organized, we need some guidelines and standards that apply to the project.
 We tried to keep those guidelines as short as possible and make it easy for new contributors to get started.
 Please read these guidelines carefully, to keep up with our issue, branching and pull request standards.

 ## Code of conduct